Pouring Concrete Cost

 Pouring concrete could cost between £40 and £50 per m².
 This may vary depending on the complexity of the job and the time required to pour the concrete.
 The labour cost will range between £220 and £450 per day.

 Other concrete pouring jobs would have a different total cost, including a concrete driveway.
 However, the labour associated with installing a concrete driveway is one of the most noticeable costs.
-On average, tradespeople charge £40 - £50 per square metre.
+On average, tradespeople charge £40 to £50 per square metre.

 However, some driveway installers may charge an hourly rate that varies depending on the area in the UK.
-A tradesperson in London, for example, would charge around £45 per hour, whilst pricing in Northern England is much lower, at just £25 per hour.
+A tradesperson in London, for example, would charge around £45 per hour, whilst pricing in northern England is much lower, at just £25 per hour.

 Because the task is labour-intensive and, based on the required depth of foundations, may be dangerous to complete alone, expect a team of tradesmen to be on-site to complete it.